noiseprotocol/noise_spec/noise.md

 The initiator sends the first message, which is simply an ephemeral public key.
 The responder sends back its own ephemeral public key.
 Then a DH is performed and the output is hashed into `ck`, which is the final shared key from the handshake.

-Note that a cleartext payload is sent in the first handshake message, and an encrypted payload is sent in the response handshake message.
+Note that a cleartext payload is sent in the first message, after the cleartext ephemeral public key, and an encrypted payload is sent in the response message, after the cleartext ephemeral public key.
 The application may send whatever payloads it wants.

 The responder can send its static public key (under encryption) and authenticate itself via a slightly different pattern: